 The initial development proposal was submitted by R.B.
 Homes under the town’s Affordable Housing Overlay (AHO-2) ordinance, a code passed in 2020 that promotes mixed-use buildings with affordable housing units.
 The original proposal called for a four-story, approximately 20,000 square foot building with 15 residential units, including three affordable units, and 15 parking spaces.

-The Save Jugtown campaign argued against the physical demolition of the portion of the Hornor House addition and the proposed apartment building’s visual overshadowing of the historic house.
+The citizen-led Save Jugtown campaign vigorously argued against the physical demolition of the portion of the Hornor House addition and the proposed apartment building’s visual overshadowing of the historic house.

 On Dec.
-1, the HPC approved a revised plan for the apartment complex, which will leave the house untouched and only reach three stories high, at roughly one-third of the original square footage.
-It also reduces the number of proposed new residential units from 15 to 10, with two designated as affordable.
-The new design also introduces a five-foot setback from Harrison Street.
+1, the HPC approved a revised plan for the apartment complex, which addresses concerns about the original project raised by the Save Jugtown campaign.
 Led by architect Marina Rubina in collaboration with project leader and developer Daniel Barsky of R.B.
-Homes, this new design addresses concerns about the original project vigorously raised by the Save Jugtown campaign.
+Homes, the new design would leave the house untouched and only reach three stories high, at roughly one-third of the original square footage.
+It also reduces the number of proposed new residential units from 15 to 10, with two designated as affordable, and introduces a five-foot setback from Harrison Street.

 Despite the HPC’s approval for the revised design, Commission member Shirley Satterfield voiced reservations about the project’s affordability.
 Though she approved of the architecture of the new proposal, she argued that it is unlikely to be accessible to low-wage workers in Princeton.

-Notably, the new proposal will require special approval from the Zoning Board to deviate from Princeton’s standard zoning rules in a few ways.
-The project as proposed will feature fewer parking spaces than typically required, have more compact spaces than normally allowed, reduce the minimum distance between the building and property lines, and narrow the drive aisle used for vehicle circulation.
+Notably, the new proposal will require special approval from the Zoning Board to deviate from Princeton’s standard zoning rules.
+The project, as proposed, will feature fewer parking spaces than typically required, have more compact spaces than normally allowed, reduce the minimum distance between the building and property lines, and narrow the drive aisle used for vehicle circulation.
 The proposal places two affordable apartments on the ground floor, which is ordinarily required to be commercial under the AHO.

-With the HPC’s approval, the project will move to the Princeton Zoning Board, which must decide whether to grant these variances following a public hearing.
-If approved, the project can advance to formal site-plan and building-permit review.
+With the HPC’s approval, the project will move to the Princeton Environmental Commission.
+If approved, the Zoning Board must decide whether to grant these variances following a public hearing.

 Nico David-Fox is an assistant News editor for the ‘Prince.’
 He is from Washington, D.C. and runs the Administration coverage area.